kixlab/cs374-spring-2018/internal/18-Color-Typography.md

 - Color
     - Gray background in the sidebar visually separates it from the main panel
 - Font
-    - "Roboto" vs default Sans-serif
+    - "Roboto" vs default Sans-serif (kerning is more generous in Roboto)

-# Nanoquiz
+# Nanoquiz (4:18)

 # Meta Point